 If you do what you love, especially in your career, you can change your outlook on life.

 However, doing things you hate can cause you more stress and make life harder than it has to be.

 Find what you’re passionate about and work toward making it part of your daily life.
 If you can’t change jobs, you can still enjoy your passion as a hobby or side gig.

 You might need to hit the reset button to improve your life.

-Going on a vacation is a great way to escape the stress of your daily life and recharge your batteries.
+Going on a vacation with your partner or good friends is a great way to escape the stress of your daily life and recharge your batteries.

 A vacation can help give you the perspective that you need to make a change, especially if you go somewhere new and interesting.